- You do not have any products in your shopping cart yet.

 Sustainability Note:

 A solid wood table is not an off-the-shelf piece of furniture.
-It is a piece of nature that comes to your home – and that is exactly why it needs special attention.
-We explain here in detail and step by step how to care for your table, set it up correctly, and protect it long-term from damage such as cracks, warping, or stains.
+It is a piece of nature coming to your home – and therefore it needs special attention.
+We explain here in detail and step by step how to care for your table, position it correctly, and protect it long-term from damage such as cracks, warping, or stains.

 How does wood react in your home?